 This one is a classic trick every savvy marketer will know.
 You can have more control over source values by setting a source value in a form hidden field that will carry through to the prospect’s record when they submit the form.
 Basically, you’re ‘hard-coding’ that source value to be taken every time the form is submitted.

 However, I would argue that this is only suitable in cases where one source of traffic is directing traffic to the website/landing page.

-One mistake I see often is organisations that mix up a prospect’s source and their conversion point.
+One mistake I see often is organizations that mix up a prospect’s source and their conversion point.
 By making a distinction between how they got to the website/landing page (and not the page itself), you lay a foundation for cleaner reporting.

 Salesforce: How to Capture Lead source Using Web-to-lead

 Web-to-lead functions like a form handler in Pardot, just with a less intuitive building experience.
 These notes are for anyone who is already familiar with Web-to-lead forms (otherwise, I recommend reading this article beforehand).

 On the Salesforce side, you generate the HTML code, which you paste into your website.
 Add Lead source as one of the fields to Web-to-lead as you are building.